+The Effect of the CDC/FDC Gap on Charged Particle Resolution in GlueX

+GlueX-doc-1032-v2

+Mark M. Ito Thomas Jefferson National Accelerator Facility 12000 Jefferson Avenue Newport News, VA 23606

+October 16, 2008

+Abstract

+This note presents a study of the effect on resolution of varying the spacing between the central drift chamber and the forward drift chamber in the GlueX detector.

+1 Introduction

-The Effect of the CDC/FDC Gap on Charged Particle Resolution in GlueX GlueX-doc-1032-v1 Mark M. Ito Thomas Jefferson National Accelerator Facility 12000 Jefferson Avenue Newport News, VA 23606 August 20, 2008 Abstract This note presents a study of the effect on resolution of varying the spacing between the central drift chamber and the forward drift chamber in the GlueX detector.
-1 Introduction There is a well-known feature in the resolution function for charged particles momentum in the GlueX detector where, for a given particle total momentum, there is a increase in the transverse momentum resolution in the range of 15 to 20 degrees in polar angle in the lab.
+There is a well-known feature in the resolution function for charged particles momentum in the GlueX detector where, for a given particle total momentum, there is a increase in the transverse momentum resolution in the range of 15 to 20 degrees in polar angle in the lab.
 At these angles tracks of high momentum can leave the CDC through the endplate without traversing all CDC layers, and also have a small number of hits in the FDC, if any.

 Fig. 1 shows a close up of a section of the elevation view drawing of the detector.
-The outer downstream "corner" of the CDC is at 29.0° and the outer upstream "corner" of the FDC is at 24.3°, and the outer downstream "corner" of the FDC is at 11.0°.
-2 Estimating the Effect I have used the program REZEST[1] to estimate the resolution in the problem angular region.
-Figs. 2, 3, 4, and 5 show the resolution in transverse momentum as a function of polar angle and of the gap size between the FDC and CDC for a 1.0 $\,\mathrm{GeV}/c$ pion.
+The outer downstream "corner" of the CDC is at 29.0° and the outer upstream "corner" of the FDC is at 24.3°, and the outer downstream "corner" of the FDC is at $11.0^{\circ}$ .

+2 Estimating the Effect

+I have used the program REZEST[1] to estimate the resolution in the problem angular region.
+Figs. 2, 3, 4, and 5 show the resolution in transverse momentum as a function of polar angle and of the gap size between the FDC and CDC for a 1.0 GeV/c pion.
 The four plots are different views of the same data.
-The gap is plotted for a range from -0.2 meters to +0.2 meters where zero on this scale represents the nominal gap.
-Larger gaps are not something we would try, but are shown to give a feeling for the variation of the effect about the nominal gap of 0.23 meters.
-The plots show that the resolution can be improved by about 20% in the region of the "hump" if the gap could be reduced by 0.20 meters to 0.03.
+The various values of the gap are shown as a difference from the nominal gap size of 23 cm (i. e., zero on this scale represents the nominal gap) and are plotted for a range from -20 to +20 cm.
+Gaps larger than nominal are not something we would consider, but are shown to give a feeling for the variation of the effect in both directions.

+The plots show that the resolution can be improved by about 20% in the region of the "hump" if the gap could be reduced by 20 cm to 3 cm.
 This is likely more than can be achieved due to mechanical considerations.

-Figs. 6 and 7 show transverse momentum resolution as a function of polar angle and total momentum for the nominal gap size of 0.23 m and a reduced gap of 0.03 m respectively.
+Figs. 6 and 7 show transverse momentum resolution as a function of polar angle and total momentum for the nominal gap size of 23 cm and a reduced gap of 3 cm respectively.
 As has been shown before, the effect is worse at high momentum.
-On the other hand, reducing the gap helps ameliorate the problem at all momenta.
+However, the data shows that reducing the gap helps ameliorate the problem over a wide range of momenta.